Kevin Warsh

 Kevin Maxwell Warsh (born April 13, 1970) is an American financier and bank executive who served as a member of the Federal Reserve Board of Governors from 2006 to 2011.

 During and in the aftermath of the 2008 financial crisis, Warsh acted as the central bank's primary liaison to Wall Street and served as the Federal Reserve's representative to the Group of Twenty (G-20) and as the Board's emissary to the emerging and advanced economies in Asia.
 Prior, he served as Special Assistant to the President for Economic Policy and Executive Secretary of the White House National Economic Council.

-Warsh is currently is the Shepard Family Distinguished Visiting Fellow in Economics at Stanford University's Hoover Institution, a scholar and lecturer at the Stanford Graduate School of Business, a member of the Group of Thirty, a member of the Panel of Economic Advisers of the Congressional Budget Office, and a former steering committee member of the Bilderberg Group.
+Warsh is currently the Shepard Family Distinguished Visiting Fellow in Economics at Stanford University's Hoover Institution, a scholar and lecturer at the Stanford Graduate School of Business, a member of the Group of Thirty, a member of the Panel of Economic Advisers of the Congressional Budget Office, and a former steering committee member of the Bilderberg Group.
 He has conducted research in the field of economics and finance, and has advised several private and public companies.

+Warsh has been reported as a leading candidate for high-ranking economic positions in the U.S. government, including Secretary of the Treasury.
+In June 2025 Warsh was reported as a leading candidate, along with Treasury Secretary Scott Bessent, to be nominated to succeed Jerome Powell as Chairman of the Federal Reserve.
+President Trump, when asked directly about Warsh's prospective nomination, said "He's very highly thought of."

 Early life

 Warsh was born in Albany, New York, the youngest of three children of Judith and Robert Warsh.
-He was raised in nearby in Loudonville, New York and graduated from Shaker High School in Latham.
-Warsh is Jewish.
-He received an Bachelor of Arts in public policy from Stanford University in 1992 with a concentration in economics and political science.
+He was raised in nearby in Loudonville, New York and graduated from Shaker High School in Latham; he credits his upbringing in upstate New York for teaching him 'much of what he need[ed] to know about the real economy.'
+He received a Bachelor of Arts in public policy from Stanford University in 1992 with a concentration in economics and political science.
 He then attended Harvard Law School and graduated cum laude with a J.D. in 1995.
 He also took coursework in market economics and debt capital markets at MIT Sloan School of Management and Harvard Business School.

-In 2007, Warsh returned to upstate New York and spoke about serving at the Federal Reserve: "I have been honored to serve in Washington, D.C. for the past 5-1/2 years.
-My knowledge of the economy has deepened by working with my colleagues to put fiscal and monetary policy into practice.
-Nonetheless, with each passing day, it is more obvious that I learned much of what I need to know about the real economy in my first eighteen years here in upstate New York."